jackwadden/ANMLZoo/Levenshtein/README.md

 ## **Description**

-A Levenshtein automoton contains a pattern string (p) and a Levenshtein edit distance (d).
+A Levenshtein automoton contains a pattern string, *p*, and a Levenshtein edit distance, *d*.
 Any input string that matches pattern string within the edit distance will report a match.
-A pattern string is used to populate the Levenshtein automaton STE's with characters.
-The edit distance is the number of edits - *insert*, *substitute*, or *delete* - that are allowed in any matchine string.
+A pattern string is used to populate the Levenshtein automaton states with characters.
+The edit distance is the number of edits (*insert*, *substitute*, or *delete*) allowed in any matching string.

-Levenshtein automata are used to find closely matching strings, for instance a spell checker could use a Levenshtein automata to look for cloesly matching words for a misspelled word.
+Levenshtein automata are used to find closely matching strings.
+For example a spell checker could use a Levenshtein automata to look for cloesly matching words for a misspelled word not in its dictionary.

 In order to make a Levenshtein automaton for Micron's Automata Processor (AP) we must convert the state machine to an automaton using state transition elements (STE's), which are the single automaton resource units of the AP.